GRAINS-Wheat futures rally on war concerns; soy jumps on US heat wave

 "There's going to be a significant amount of acres that are vulnerable to stress," Wiegand said.

-The shift in weather helped markets to recover after corn fell to its lowest since December 2020 this week.
+The shift in weather helped markets recover after corn fell to a December 2020 low this week.

+Next week, traders will assess findings of the annual Pro Farmer crop tour, which will examine corn and soybean fields across the Midwest.

 "Just as it looked as if it had turned all plain sailing for U.S. corn and soybean farmers," consultancy CRM Agri said in a note, "the weather outlook has turned more hostile again."

-(Reporting by Tom Polansek in Chicago; Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Mark Potter and Barbara Lewis)
+(Reporting by Tom Polansek in Chicago; Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Mark Potter, Barbara Lewis)

 ((Thomas.Polansek@thomsonreuters.com))